notpoiu/upioguard/README.md

 # upioguard
 A open source lua script protection service.
-This project is under the [GNU General Public License v3.0](license).
+This project is under the [MIT License](license).

 ## What is this?
 This is a lua script protection service.
 It protects and gives users a key attached to their discord account.
 The key can be used to access premium features of the script.